erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 a.
 [2 points] A new user joins the system.
 What all needs to happen in the system to give the new user the same rights and privileges as existing users?

-My idea is similar to mTLS, the server will send the pub key to the client upon the auth process.
+When a new user joins, the system will create a new user record in the database and set up the proper ACLs to grant the user the same privileges as the other users.
+Once everything is set up, the user will be able to log in from the client.
-Then the client(Vinus) generates a public/private key pair and send the public key along with the username/password to the server, and the message is encrypted with server's public key.
+The communication between the client and the server will be encrypted with either the server or the client's public key.

 b.
 [2 points] With your implementation, when a user logs in to "virtue", what should happen?

+Upon a user logs in, vinus on virtue will ask for the server's public key if it doesn't have it.
+Then Vinus will generate a key pair for the user session, and send its public key along with username/password to the server.
+The username and password are encrypted with the server's public key.
+The server will decrypt the message with its private key and verify the user's identity.
+If it's correct, the server stores the mapping of user id -> user's public key for future communication.

 c.
 [2 points] In your implementation of the system, when a request comes from a client, how will the server know the identity of the client to enable decryption of the message?

+When the request arrives at the server, the server will first decrypt the message with its private key.
+The message should contain the user id which will be used for looking up the user's public key.
+There are two strategies we can adapt for storing user's public key.
+1. We distributed the public key to every server when the user logged in successfully.
+2. We only store the key mapping in auth server, and expose a RPC call to other servers for retrieving user's public key.
+The servers in vite will need to cache the key mapping once getting it.

 d.
 [2 points] In your implementation of the system, when a reply comes from the server, how will "virtue" know how to decrypt the message?

+The virtue has the private key for decrypting the message because the message is encrypted with the client's public key.

 e.
 [2 points] A student graduates and his privileges to AFS have to be revoked.
-What all needs to happen in the system to ensure that the student has no access to the system?
+What needs to happen in the system to ensure that the student has no access to the system?

+The auth server removes the user information from the database and notifies the other servers to clean up any user-related caches.